clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

       sudo telemctl opt-out

-   This creates the file :file:`/etc/telemetrics/opt-out` and stops the telemetry services.
+   This removes the file :file:`/etc/telemetrics/opt-in` and stops the telemetry services.